yyalexlee/EastAsiaClimateExtremes/DATA/ReadMe.md

 wget --content-disposition "https://www.dropbox.com/scl/fo/sv3lu1e3qzwwtt6dqnzkq/AEI6Vn0BLPvGmnynbGZ6_Gk?rlkey=8bdbyjjjg472mimxx1lpk9v3b&st=npjwog3p&dl=0"
 ```

-You can also use curl on Windows, which is available by default on most recent versions.
-With the options -L -O -J, curl will follow redirects, save the file to disk, and try to use the filename provided by the server’s Content-Disposition header.
+You can also use curl on Windows, which is available by default on most recent versions, with the following options -L -O -J.
 ```
 curl -L -O -J "URL"
 ```